Amid Trump Attacks And Snubs, Zucker's CNN Reclaims Newsy Mission

 Officials with some of the 16 other prominent Republican campaigns told NPR and other news organizations that they simply could not break through to get time on the air.
 Some of CNN's own journalists privately winced at what the network did during the campaign.
 Zucker offered restrained self-criticism.

-"I don't believed that the networks influenced the Republican primary election by the amount of coverage that Trump rallies got," Zucker said.
+"I don't believe that the networks influenced the Republican primary election by the amount of coverage that Trump rallies got," Zucker said.
 "If we could go back, we probably wouldn't cover as many Trump rallies live as we did.
 We didn't cover any more than Fox News or MSNBC; I think the only difference is that we've acknowledged we probably took too many of them."

 Zucker also said that if the other campaigns felt they were shut out, they should have been as generous as Trump was with interviews during the primary season.
 Trump was a ubiquitous figure across the television landscape, until he clinched the nomination and journalistic scrutiny on him tightened.